Patient Information Leaflets (PILs)

 For the latest BAD advice on Covid-19 for patients, please check the News and Media section of the website.
 Find this here.
 Our information for healthcare professionals is here.

 Dystrophic epidermolysis bullosa

 Dystrophic epidermolysis bullosa (DEB) is a rare inherited skin disorder.
-The skin of those who have DEB is more fragile than normal.
-Minor injury causes blisters which often leave scars when they heal.
-DEB can be mild, causing little more than minor inconvenience, but it can also be severe, affecting the mouth, gullet and eyes in addition to the skin.
-DEB is not an infection, it is not contagious and it is not due to an allergy.
+The skin of people with DEB is more fragile than normal.
+Minor injury causes blisters or ulcers that may be slow to heal and often leave scars.
+DEB can be mild, but it can also be severe, affecting the mouth, oesophagus (gullet), eyes and nails in addition to the skin.

-Dystrophic epidermolysis bullosa (DEB) is divided into two major types depending on inheritance pattern: recessive dystrophic epidermolysis bullosa (RDEB) and dominant dystrophic epidermolysis bullosa (DDEB).
-Each type is further subdivided into multiple clinical subtypes.
+Dystrophic epidermolysis bullosa (DEB) is divided into two main types depending on how it is inherited: recessive dystrophic epidermolysis bullosa (RDEB) and dominant dystrophic epidermolysis bullosa (DDEB)..

-DEB is different from the other forms of epidermolysis bullosa (EB), which include epidermolysis bullosa simplex, junctional epidermolysis bullosa and Kindler Syndrome.
-Individuals who have DEB will not develop one of the other types of epidermolysis bullosa at a later date.
+There are other forms of inherited epidermolysis bullosa (EB), including epidermolysis bullosa simplex, junctional epidermolysis bullosa and Kindler Syndrome.
+These are all distinct skin diseases so people who have DEB do not develop other types of epidermolysis bullosa at a later date.